 Generic: "How to use LinkedIn for business" Niche: "How SaaS companies with $5-20M ARR use LinkedIn for enterprise sales"

 The second post reaches far fewer people, but those people are exactly your target audience.
 Result: Higher engagement, better quality leads.
+(If you're the founder behind that SaaS, the LinkedIn for SaaS founders playbook walks through the inbound pipeline this kind of niche posting builds.)

-Optimal Post Structure (Based on 2025 Data)
+Optimal Post Structure (Based on 2026 Data)

 Character Count: 900-1,500